Neural Active Learning on Heteroskedastic Distributions: Experiment Details

 \paragraph{Training setup:} All experiments conducted in this paper used Adam optimizer with $\beta_1$=0.9, $\beta_2$=0.999, and a learning rate of $1 \times 10^{-4}$.
 In each round of active learning, the main model is trained on a batch of 64 examples and for 500 epochs over the training set.
 The exponentially moving average of the main model is computed using a decay parameter $\alpha$=0.999.
 After each round of training, a batch of 1000 unlabeled examples is acquired for labeling.

 While fine-tuning, we set a probability threshold of 0.8 for selecting high confidence examples from the unlabeled pool.
 We fine-tune the model for 500 epochs, using the Adam optimizer and learning rate of $1 \times 10^{-2}$.
-During fine-tuning, we randomly select four augmentations from RandAugment \cite{randaugment} followed by Cutout \cite{cutout}.
+During fine-tuning, we randomly select four augmentations from RandAugment followed by Cutout.

 All the experiments are run using Tesla V100.
 Table~\ref{tab:time} states the approximate time taken to run ten rounds of active learning for different algorithms using the setup described above.
 As can be seen, active learning using LHD is faster than BADGE and CORESET, and it gives better or comparable performance to them.
-The code to reproduce the results can be found \underline{\href{https://github.com/heteroskedastic-dist/Active-Learning-on-Heteroskedastic-Distributions/tree/main}{here}}.